blobfox/snekoil/README.md

 pip install snekoil
 ```

-**Note:** *SnakeOil is not responsible for any increased heart rates, rapid eye movement, or jaw-dropping moments caused by the sudden burst of speed in your Python programs.
+**Note:** *Snekoil is not responsible for any increased heart rates, rapid eye movement, or jaw-dropping moments caused by the sudden burst of speed in your Python programs.
 Use snekoil responsibly.*

 ## Contributions